WenrongWei2000/WenrongWei2000.github.io/_publications/2015-10-01-paper-title-number-3.md

 Then, in **Key Step 3**, we determine the reserved power of energy storage  based on the interval prediction results we obtained.

-**Key Step 2: Establish market bidding model for wind farm equipped with Storage**
+**Key Step 2: Establish market bidding model for wind farm equipped with energy storage**

 Referring to the PJM market rules in the United States, we developed a benefit and cost model for wind farm (equipped with energy storage).
 The specific functions are presented in Equations (1) to (6) in this paper.